 As you consider donating to support a cause, use these tips to keep your information safe online.
 These tools will also help minimize the risk of your donations falling into the wrong hands.

 - Do your research!
 Know the charity you’re donating to.
-Read through their website, check their social media pages and talk to friends and family who have donated to them before.
+Read through their website, check their social media pages and talk to friends and family who have contributed to them before.

 - Avoid cash donations.
 Use checks and credit cards when possible since it’s easier to track these transactions.